PagerDuty/SwiftCompactCalendar/README.md

 ## Compact Calendar

 Compact Calendar is a CocoaPod developed in Swift with a customizable View that displays a Calendar two weeks at a time.
-This view was originally developed in the PagerDuty Mobile App as a way to enhance the on-call scheduling experience, now we are giving it to the people!

 ![Compact Calendar](https://user-images.githubusercontent.com/6761111/59296324-ac283080-8c53-11e9-820c-848eb3a9549b.png)